software-trizzey/djazzy-vscode/docs/CONVENTION_RULES.md

-# Djangoly Conventions
+# Djazzy Conventions

-This document tracks all the validation and convention rules enforced by Djangoly.
+This document tracks all the validation and convention rules enforced by Djazzy.
 Each rule has a unique code, a description, and any additional relevant information.

 ## Code Quality-related Rules (CDQ)